yazanzarka1/trpc/README.md

   </tbody>
 </table>

+### You? 👀

+Ready to make a difference?
+Dive into tRPC and become a key player in shaping the future of APIs.

+🗨️ Join the conversation on [Discord](https://trpc.io/discord) - Check out the [#contributing](https://discord.com/channels/867764511159091230/980118117676118067) channel!

+Let's shape the future of typesafe APIs together!
+Happy coding! 🚀

 ## Sponsors

 If you enjoy working with tRPC and want to support me consider giving a token appreciation by [GitHub Sponsors](https://trpc.io/sponsor)!